-In this digital age, most of our memories are stored in the form of digital media like images and videos.
+In this digital age, most of our memories are stored in the form of digital media like photos and videos.
 The camera is one of the greatest discoveries in the past few decades considering its ability to capture a moment of our precious time.
-We’ve witnessed the rapid increase in storage technology which allows us to store these images but there is a risk of losing these images either in the form of accidental deletion or an unfortunate data corruption.
+We’ve witnessed the rapid increase in storage technology which allows us to store these images but there is a risk of losing these photos either in the form of accidental deletion or unfortunate data corruption.
+Fortunately, we can recover deleted photos from SD card on Windows 10 using ZAR X recovery tool.

 - Download and install the ZAR X recovery software from the above download link.